Shakeskeyboarde/configs/README_DEPENDENCIES.md

-# Tools
+# Dependencies

-Tools, install commands, and associated config files.
+Dependencies with install commands and associated config files.

 _Some of the config files are "parameterized" using the `package.json` file [config](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#config) object.
 This does require that you invoke the tool using an `npm run` or `npm exec` command, which will expose those config values as environment variables._

 ## Prerequisites

-Git, NPM, and VSCode should already be installed.
-But, there are per-project configuration files for them.
+You should already have Git, NPM, and VSCode installed.
+But, they still have per-project config files.

 - [.gitignore](.gitignore)
 - [.npmignore](.npmignore)